belluma/sort_algorithm_visualizer/README.md

 ### Playback options

-beneath the visualization of the array you will find playback buttons.
+Beneath the visualization of the array you will find playback buttons.
 There's one button to play/pause the animation, two buttons to go the next/previous step and one button to rewind the animation to the beginning.